-- reallocation of ringed-fenced Additional Roles Reimbursement Scheme funding into core general practice contracts and ensure the flexibility to use this funding to employ/engage more sessional GPs (only applicable in England). - Increased investment into core general practice contracts to at least 15% of the total NHS budget.
+- reallocation of ringed-fenced Additional Roles Reimbursement Scheme funding into core general practice contracts and ensure the flexibility to use this funding to employ/engage more sessional GPs (only applicable in England). - A minimum general practice investment standard should be determined alongside fair annual funding increases to the GP core contract.